 Using data from meal claims submitted to the NC Department of Public Instruction, the Carolina Hunger Initiative creates local profile sheets providing an overview of child nutrition programs and showing how many children received meals through them in North Carolina.

-For questions about the profiles, contact our Graduate Research Assistant Jessica Soldavini, MPH, RD, LDN.
+For questions about the profiles, contact our Dr. Jessica Soldavini, PhD, MPH, RD, LDN.